wp-plugins/ivycat-ajax-testimonials/readme.txt

 Plugin has no native styles; it's meant to use the styles of your existing theme.

 This is a minimal plugin, placing function over form.
-If you would like to extend it, or would like us to extend it in later versions, feel free to contact us at admins@ivycat.com, or post feedback in this plugin's support forum.
+If you would like to extend it, or would like us to extend it in later versions, feel free to [contact us](http://www.iyvcat.com/contact/), or post feedback in [this plugin's support forum](http://wordpress.org/support/plugin/ivycat-ajax-testimonials).

 == Installation ==